How to Not Waste Money on Oracle and SAP Support

 Selling Software for Support Margins?

-There is no other way to say it; Oracle sells software to its customers to get support contracts and to overcharge customers on that support contract. (as does SAP).
+There is no other way to say it: Oracle sells software to its customers to get support contracts and to overcharge customers on those support contracts. (as does SAP).
 The secret to understanding SAP and Oracle’s model is found in the highly stable support profit stream.

-Both rely heavily on outsourced support to very inexpensive and usually less experienced resources to India and other low-cost countries (much domestic support personnel has been long since fired or reassigned).
+Both rely heavily on outsourced support to inexpensive and usually less experienced resources in India and other low-cost countries (many domestic support personnel have long been fired or reassigned).
 And for both companies, support is less and less helpful in supporting customers, mainly if premium support is not purchased.
 We have gone round and round with SAP on support tickets with beyond technical skills.
-The supporting individuals seem to lack English comprehension skills, leading to all manner of miscommunications.
+The supporting individuals seem to lack English comprehension skills, leading to miscommunications.

 Getting the Perpetual Run Around?

-One of the most troubling things about SAP support is how issues are covered if they are embarrassing to SAP.
+One of the most troubling things about SAP support is how issues are covered if they embarrass SAP.
 As for Oracle’s support, if you need assistance on a Severity Two issue, you must ask to have your ticket escalated, or it will sit until the next ice age.

 Severity One?
 Escalate it.

-Moreover, if you don’t get back to support in short order, you will find your ticket closed.
-If you have a difficult problem, watch support pass it around the globe by asking the same question and waiting for the answer, then let it get picked up by the next shift.
+Moreover, if you don’t get back to support quickly, your ticket will be closed.
+If you have a complex problem, watch support pass it around the globe by asking the same question and waiting for the answer, then let it get picked up by the next shift.
 How about a problem with an engineered system?
-Well, the best move is to make some popcorn, sit on the phone with several support organizations and watch them play “pin the tail on the donkey.”
+Well, the best move is to make some popcorn, sit on the phone with several support organizations, and watch them play “Pin the Tail on the Donkey.”
 What is often little discussed is how the configuration of SAP and Oracle support imposes unplanned costs on their customers.
-This topic is raised by 3rd party support provider Rimini Street.
+3rd party support provider Rimini Street raises this topic.

 “While support costs have continued to rise, the level of customer service you receive has steadily declined.
 When you contact vendor support about a problem, a junior-level tech might advise you to upgrade or implement a patch bundle that combines hundreds of other fixes.
 Before you know it, one small problem has morphed into a big project, with regression testing and downtime that costs a lot of money, time and resources.
 When you get back in touch with support, you’re unlikely to get access to experienced engineers unless you navigate a maze of escalations.
 Think about it: How long did you spend on the phone and how quickly was your issue resolved (if at all) the last time you called your software vendor’s support line?”